ncbdrck/reactorx200_ros_reacher/README.md

 ### 1. ROS_RL

-This ROS repo requires **ROS_RL** to be installed to train or evaluate the task in the real world.
+This ROS repo requires **ROS_RL** to train or evaluate the reach task in the real world.
 Please follow the instructions in the [ROS_RL repository](https://github.com/ncbdrck/ros_rl) to install ROS_RL.

 ### 2. MultiROS